djunamay/apoe4myelin/README.md

 *To whom correspondence should be addressed: lhtsai@mit.edu, manoli@mit.edu*B

 ### Data availability
-- If you would like to *process the raw Fastq* files and associated metadata, these files can be downloaded [here](link to synapse).
+- If you would like to *process the raw Fastq* files and associated metadata, these files can be downloaded [here](link to synapse). [coming soon]
 - If you would like to *perform your own quality control and celltype annotation* on the aggregated counts matrix and associated metadata, that data can be found [here](link to synapse).
-- If you would like to *access the fully-processed, annotated, and qc-ed data*, that data can be found [here](link to dropbox).
+- If you would like to *access the fully-processed, annotated, and qc-ed data*, that data can be found [here](https://www.dropbox.com/sh/8i8hhvsyzoqdpzu/AAB8uV6pHN56OvFoRJF3Keqea?dl=0).

 ### Reproduce analyses and plots